 Trends disappear quickly.
 But minimalist design, when done with care, lasts through time.
-Consider well-known brands like Apple, Nike, or Chanel.
+Consider famous brands like Apple, Nike, or Chanel.
 Their strength comes not from complexity, but from consistent simplicity that clearly communicates their purpose.

 At Nervelle Studios, we design with the future in mind, creating visuals that remain elegant, modern, and relevant for many years.